eliabieri/wg_display/project_report.md

 struct Asset;
 ```

-The files are then accessible at runtime through the `Asset` struct.
+The files are then accessible at runtime through the `Asset` struct:

 ```rust
 let filename = "index.html";